jyoung4242/articles/pathfinding/pathfindingpart2.md

 ![alt text](image-21.png)

-...but we keep selecting lowest cost node ( f cost of 5.06 is now the lowest to this point)
+...but we keep selecting lowest cost node ( f cost of 5.06 is now the lowest to this point), we add neighers to opennodes, assign them parent nodes...

 ![alt text](image-22.png)